john-winko/Digital-Kitchen/Notes.md

 - Custom serialization of different recipe apis into one model on our backend
 - Implement signup
 - Implement footer
+- Make signup more robust and more error validation
 - Add custom coloring for keyword preferences (allow user to set for their profile)
 - Make search areas smaller (in sidebar)
 - Security, retrieve keys from backend (don't store in React->.env instead use django to pull .env and serve to react app in useContext)